 Kim says the major difference between each technique is how the stylist applies the color to achieve the desired final look.

-The balayage technique is often combined with ombre, but there are still a few subtle differences between the application techniques.
+Balayage and ombre are often combined, but there are still a few slight differences between the application techniques.

 “Both [looks] can be achieved with balayage, but an ombre has less dimension through the mids and ends versus a traditional balayage where dimension plays throughout the hair,” Kim says.